Your Swansea ERP knows the invoice went out, not whether the EU funding it touched will survive the audit

 Exactly what you get

 An ERP whose brain understands that Swansea operations run on grant money and a legal Welsh-language duty, not just invoices.
 Concretely: a funder and milestone engine, eligible-cost tagging with clawback flags, bilingual reporting in the data model, a split between funded R&D and commercial hours, and stock and works management for the metals and manufacturing side.
 You also get the source code, deployment docs, and a grant-claim export shaped for Welsh Government and Innovate UK cycles.
-For the people and project side, this pairs naturally with custom HR (Human Resources) software, project management software, and business intelligence dashboards that read straight from the same ledger.
+For the people and project side, this pairs naturally with custom HR (Human Resources) software, project management software, and business intelligence (BI) dashboards that read straight from the same ledger.

 How to choose a developer in Swansea